keigan-traylor/advanced-automation-showcase/README.md

 - `sample_data/`
 - `README.md` per project with usage instructions

 These projects are designed to demonstrate a high-level technical understanding of relevant topics.
-They show architecture, automation, error-handling, logging, reproducible outputs, and polished visual artifacts (PNG/HTML) you can present.
+They show architecture, automation, error-handling, logging, reproducible outputs, and polished visual artifacts.